BitcoinDesign/Guide/guide/case-studies/saving-satoshi.md

 Powered by an immersive game UX, Saving Satoshi uses rich visuals and seamless interactions to journey players through time and space to learn about bitcoin coding.
 However, that is much easier said than done and the blending of story and education resulted in some unique design challenges.

 An early ambition proposed by Christoph was to illustrate the story using generative AI.
 Compared to what is available today, the AI image generation tools of late 2022 were rudimentary.
 There was no shortage of issues including things like six fingered hands, inconsistent characters, limited resolutions, and little to no control over an image’s composition.
 Despite these inconveniences we stayed committed to this direction.
 There was just an expectation that we would have to iterate as the technology progressed.
 Fast forward to the end of chapter ten and that’s exactly what happened.
 While you may still see an extra finger or two, it’s clear that the quality of the art has made leaps and bounds.
-Christoph’s foresight in choosing this direction cannot be understated.
+Christoph’s foresight in choosing this direction and betting on the future cannot be understated.
 The strategy worked out well and allowed the game’s visual storytelling to make huge strides.

 {% include picture.html
    image = "assets/images/guide/case-studies/saving-satoshi/generative-art-progress.jpg"